Comb Ceramic: Northeast Europe

+A similar pattern is found in the Northeastern European cultures and their relics.

+The distribution of the artifacts found includes Finnmark (Norway) in the north, the Kalix River (Sweden) and the Gulf of Bothnia (Finland) in the west and the Vistula River (Poland) in the south.
+It would include the Narva culture of Estonia and the Sperrings culture in Finland, among others.
+They are thought to have been essentially hunter-gatherers, though e.g. the Narva culture in Estonia shows some evidence of agriculture.
+Some of this region was absorbed by the later Corded Ware horizon.

+The bearers of the Comb Ceramic culture of Europe are thought to have still mostly followed the eastern hunter-gatherer lifestyle typical of the Mesolithic, with traces of early agriculture.

 Production method

-Unlike the pottery of The Three Kingdoms period, combed pottery was made by hand, rather than using a pottery wheel, and used various molding methods, rotating methods, etc., mainly using the rolling method of stacking circular clay belts.
+In Korea, unlike the pottery of The Three Kingdoms period, combed pottery was made by hand, rather than using a pottery wheel, and used various molding methods, rotating methods, etc., mainly using the rolling method of stacking circular clay belts.

-Pottery is generally fired in an open-air kiln without any special structure.
+The pottery is generally fired in an open-air kiln without any special structure.
 However, kilns with certain structures have been found at the Podae site in Pyongyang, Jinjori site in Gimcheon, and Pyeongmi-dong site in Jinju, suggesting that more advanced kiln facilities were used since the middle Neolithic Age.
 Comb pottery is fired at a temperature of about 600-700 °C in an oxidized salt state, which gives most pottery a reddish brown or brown color.